 top of page

-Grieving in Real Time: The Hidden Weight of Dementia Caregiving
+The Weight of Grief and Stress in Dementia Caregiving

 People tell her, “At least she’s still here.”
 But Maria knows better.
 She is grieving a loss that no one else seems to acknowledge.